vixer93/freemarket_sample_68b/README.md

 |category_id|Integer|null: false,foreign_key: true|

 ### Association
-- has_many :product_images,:dependent:delete
+- has_many :product_images,dependent:delete_all
-- has_one  :contract_history
+- has_one  :contract_history,dependent:delete
 - belongs_to :category
 - belongs_to :ship_from
 - belongs_to :user